Durham College, Oxford: Hatfield's endowment

 The funds proved sufficient for the laying out of college buildings over the following years.
 A new gate onto Horsemonger Street was constructed in 1397, opening onto a walled road leading to a quadrangle of new buildings, including living quarters, a refectory, a chapel (1408–9, with the aid of a bequest from Bishop Walter Skirlaw) and a library (1417–8).
 The chapel was licensed for interments by a bull of Pisan Pope John XIII in 1412.
+The quadrangle seems to have been completed in 1420-1, with only repairs listed in the accounts after that date.

 There were occasional disputes over authority in the college, with the prior studentium of Gloucester College claiming (with some legal justification) authority over all Benedictine monks resident at the university, including those in Durham College and Canterbury College.
 Prior of Durham John Wessington, who had earlier been the college's bursar, wrote a treatise in 1422 arguing that the college's students should be exempt from this authority because the college predated the appointment of the prior.

-The college also seems to have acted as a home for students from other Northern Benedictine abbeys, including York and Whitby.
+The college seems to have acted as a home for students from other Northern Benedictine abbeys, including York and Whitby.
 Rooms also seem to have been rented to others who were not part of the foundation, including university chancellor Gilbert Kymer, whose acts during his second period as chancellor (1446–1453) were dated from Durham College.

 "University monks" were influential in the governance of Durham Priory in its later years: six wardens of the college became priors of Durham, and many others held other important posts such as priors of Coldingham Priory and Finchale Priory.